 First grade boys develop their use of paint, wood, and drawing media to create art both collaboratively and individually.
 They make use of terra-cotta clay and become familiar with watercolors, as well as tempera painting techniques.
 Three-dimensional paper skeletons are crafted while learning about the Mexican Day of the Dead, and homeroom studies are enhanced while building dream catchers from natural materials.
 The boys also keep personal sketchbooks to use during open theme periods to record their ideas, designs, plans, concepts, and graphic brainstorms.
-First grade classes immerse themselves in the artistic traditions of their respective cultural explorations within their homerooms' social studies curriculum, namely the art of the Arctic lands and Aboriginal Australians.
-In addition to their involvement with drawing and painting materials, wood, and terracotta clay, the boys cleverly utilize up-cycled and recycled art supplies to formulate imaginative sculptures and constructions.
+First grade classes immerse themselves in the artistic traditions of their respective cultural explorations within their homerooms' social studies curriculum.
+In addition to their involvement with drawing and painting materials, wood, and terra-cotta clay, the boys cleverly utilize up-cycled and recycled art supplies to formulate imaginative sculptures and constructions.
 Their personal sketchbooks continue to be a joyous source of expression during open theme periods.

-Second Grade: Second grade students work with traditional materials of terra-cotta clay, watercolor and tempera paint, drawing media and wood, as well as found objects.
+Second grade students work with traditional materials of terra-cotta clay, watercolor and tempera paint, drawing media and wood, as well as found objects.
 Projects include wood sculptures based on students' ideas, owl sculptures in clay and wood, scratch art from crayon and oil pastel, and wood carvings of cars utilizing beginner techniques with handheld woodworking tools.
-They utilize their personal sketchbooks as visual design idea diaries.
-Second grade continues to develop their woodworking skills as they carve their versions of American cityscapes and patterns inspired by Moroccan latticework in wood, which will be featured in the All-School Art Show.
+They utilize their personal sketchbooks as visual design idea diaries..
 Both educational and fun, several two-dimensional art assignments expand the boys' drawing and painting skills and stretch their critical-thinking abilities throughout the semester.
 The second grade also makes extensive use of their personal sketchbooks during open theme periods.